 The Head Cultural Advisor is Kelsey Ensign and the coordinator of CA Alternatives is Jordan Nguyen.

 Cultural Advisors (CAs) are recruited and selected early in the spring semester for the following academic year.
 Rising sophomores through seniors are eligible to apply to become CAs.
 Applicants must have a cumulative GPA of 2.5 or better, and have no disciplinary history.
 Students are encouraged to apply regardless of race, ethnicity, sexual orientation, gender identity, faith tradition, ability status, or other area of difference.

 The position requires that students return to campus a few days before the start of the semester for training with Common Ground and Residence Life staff.
 Cultural Advisors must also attend regular meetings with both departments for supervision and on-going training.
 While there is no compensation for the position, benefits include extensive skill development in the areas of diversity, community-building, and event planning, collaborating with and learning from your fellow advisors, ready access to University administration, and the opportunity to become change agents on campus.

 CAs are given a programming budget for their residence halls.
 There will not be any personal cost to the Cultural Advisor to participate in any aspects of the training or program.
 The commitment is for one year, and recruitment begins in the spring semester for the following academic year.
 More application information is available here.

-CA Alternatives is a program designed to give students different late night on-campus activities every Saturday night.
-Usually starting at 10:00 pm and lasting until 1:00 am, events have included pizza and game nights, dive-in pool parties, dodgeball tournaments, cooking baking, video game tournaments, arts and crafts, and movie nights.
+CA Alternatives is a program designed by the Cultural Advisors to give students different late night on-campus activities every Saturday night.
+Usually starting at 9:00 pm and lasting until 12:00 am, events have included pizza and game nights, dive-in pool parties, dodgeball tournaments, carnival nights, video game tournaments, arts and crafts, and movie nights.
 Activities are always advertised on the dflyers in the Commons and via Facebook events.
 All students are welcome and the events are always free!
 The latest schedule information is listed here.